 The BA is the standard biology option that provides students with a general background in biology.
 In addition to the courses required of all candidates (listed above), students must complete one course from the Quantitative Course List below.
-Also, students must complete a total of five elective courses, three of which must come from Category 1 and be taken at Brandeis.
-Two semesters of BIOL 99 (or BCHM 99 or NEUR 99) may count as one elective in Category 1.
-Additional courses may be taken as electives from either the Quantitative Course List or Category 2 (see below).
+Students must complete a total of five elective courses, three of which must come from Category 1 and be taken at Brandeis.

+Two semesters of BIOL 99 (or BCHM 99a,b or NEUR 99a,b) may count as one elective in Category 1 with permission of the biology department honors coordinator and the biology undergraduate advising head.

+Additional courses may be taken as electives from the Quantitative Course List, Category 1, or Category 2 (see below).